malicean/H3MP/README.md

 # H3MP
-A WIP multiplayer mod for Hot Dogs, Horseshoes, and Hand Grenades.
+A **WIP** multiplayer mod for Hot Dogs, Horseshoes, and Hand Grenades.

 # Installation
-There are no prebuilt binaries because this mod is not ready.
-You must build it yourself.
+There are no prebuilt binaries because this mod is not ready. **You must build it yourself.**

 ## Client
-Include all the necessary dependencies in the BepInEx plugin.
-These are libraries that arent part of BepInEx or the game.
+1. Download the [most recent x64 release of BepInEx](https://github.com/BepInEx/BepInEx/releases/latest) and extract that to your H3VR root folder.

+2. Then put the following three files into the BepInEx plugin folder.
+   - H3MP.Common.dll
+   - H3MP.Client.dll
+   - LiteNetLib.dll

+3. Run the game and enjoy **nonfunctional multiplayer**.

 ## Server
 This is super easy because it's .NET Core and a standalone application: